 Track Your Daily Sales

-Your sales data can be used to help you automate parts of your inventory management system, updating inventory counts as food and drink items are sold.
-Calculating labor cost as a percentage of sales and other labor cost metrics rely on sales data.
-Finally, information about your sales can be analyzed to spot historical trends, create future sales projections, and inform decisions about restaurant scheduling.
+Your sales data can be used to help you automate parts of your inventory management, updating inventory counts as food and drink items are sold.

 How to Generate a Daily Sales Report